Salvia aethiopis

 Salvia aethiopis is a species of perennial plant known by the common names Mediterranean sage or African sage.
 It is best known as a noxious weed, particularly in the western United States.
 It is native to Eurasia and was probably introduced to North America as a contaminant of alfalfa seed.
 It is a weed of rangelands and pastures.
 It is unpalatable to livestock, it disrupts native floral communities, and it becomes a physical nuisance due to the similarity of the persistent dried stems to tumbleweed.
 The weevil Phrydiuchus tau is used as an agent of biological pest control on this plant.

-Boya and Valderde examined a sample of Salvia aethiopis.
-Acetone extracts of the root furnished a new orthoquinone diterpene, aethiopinone (4,5-seco-5,10-friedo-abieta-4(18),5,6,8,13-pentaen-l1,12-dione).
+Boya and Valverde examined a sample of Salvia aethiopis.
+Acetone extracts of the root furnished a new orthoquinone diterpene, aethiopinone (4,5-seco-5,10-friedo-abieta-4(18),5,6,8,13-pentaen-11,12-dione).
 This compound was isolated in 0.15% yield from the dry roots.